Impact analysis of forest and peatland landscape change: Socio-economic and environmental implications

 Taufik, M., Minasny, B., Mcbratney, A. B., Van Dam, J. C., Jones, P. D., & Van Lanen, H. A. J. (2020).
 Human-induced changes in Indonesian peatlands increase drought severity.
 Environmental Research Letters, 15(8). https://doi.org/10.1088/1748-9326/ab96d4

 World Bank.
 (2006).
-Sustaining Economic Growth, Rural Livelihoods, and Environmental Benefit: Strategic Options for Forest Assistance in Indonesia.
+Sustaining Economic Growth, Rural Livelihoods, and Environmental Benefits: Strategic Options for Forest Assistance in Indonesia.
+World Bank. https://documents.worldbank.org/en/publication/documents-reports/documentdetail/986501468049447840/sustaining-economic-growth-rural-livelihoods-and-environmental-benefits-strategic-options-for-forest-assistance-in-indonesia

 Published